-This finding highlights the need for continued efforts to ensure that these models do not produce any harmful or biased output.
-While safety protocols and regulations are in place, further research is necessary to ensure that LLMs produce ethical and safe outputs in all scenarios.
+The rapid and widespread adoption of LLMs and their increasing accessibility have raised concerns about their potential risks.
+Efforts by organizations involved in LLM development to implement safety protocols and address biases have been significant~\citep{perez_red_2022, ganguli_red_2022}.
+LLMs undergo thorough evaluation for safety metrics, such as toxicity and bias~\citep{gehman_realtoxicityprompts_2020, nangia_crows-pairs_2020}.
+However, to augment samples of offensive content, our study bypasses the safety protocol for LLMs.
+This finding emphasizes the ongoing need for continued research to ensure that LLMs do not generate harmful or biased outputs.
+While safety protocols and regulations are in place, further investigation is required to ensure that LLMs consistently produce ethical and safe outputs across all scenarios.